nuitrcs/linking-vscode-to-llms-workshop/README.md

 ### B.2 Check available models

 In the Copilot Chat panel, click the **Pick Model** button in the bottom of the chat panel (which is likely populated by either "Auto" or a model name).
 You may already have access to some models through your GitHub account.
 (Depending on your account type, you may see different models and have different usage limits.).
-The following secion provides information on connecting the Extension to local models.
+The following section provides information on connecting the Extension to local models.

-### Option C: Ollama for access to local models
+## Option C: Ollama for access to local models

 Ollama lets you download and run open-source LLMs locally on your machine.
 It runs as a background service and exposes a local API that VS Code extensions can talk to.